Rashomon Sets and Model Multiplicity in Federated Learning: Introduction

 More broadly, as illustrated in Figure~\ref{fig:main_fig}, our findings point to the need for a paradigm shift in FL.
 We find that relying on a single ``best'' model is insufficient to ensure accountability, robustness, and fairness in settings where heterogeneous clients with diverse objectives and data distributions contribute to training.
 Therefore, we deem a principled exploration of defining the Rashomon set as essential to uncover differences in model behavior and understand how algorithmic variance impacts individual clients or groups of clients.
 While characterizing a Rashomon set incurs non-trivial computational costs, these costs must be weighed against the higher risk of deploying an arbitrary single ``best'' model that may perform well on aggregate yet fail silently for minority clients or underrepresented groups.

 In this work, we lay the foundation for analyzing Rashomon sets in FL.
-Our contributions are summarized as follows: \begin{itemize} \item We formalize the definition of the Rashomon set in a decentralized setting, introducing Global, Individual, and $t$-agreement Rashomon sets. \item We propose predictive multiplicity metrics that can be implemented in FL settings, while respecting its constraints. \item We propose a FL pipeline and an open-source implementation\footnote{Code available at \url{https://github.com/xheilmann/FederatedLearningMultiplicity}.} to illustrate the differences among the three Rashomon set definitions in practice and demonstrate a potential application. \end{itemize} In Table~\ref{tab:symbols} in the Appendix~\ref{app:symbols}, we report a list of the symbols used in the paper to increase clarity and readability.
+Our contributions are summarized as follows: \begin{itemize} \item We formalize the definition of the Rashomon set in a decentralized setting, introducing \textbf{Global}, \textbf{Individual}, and \textbf{$t$-agreement Rashomon sets}. \item We propose and adaption of existing predictive multiplicity metrics into FL settings, while respecting its constraints. \item We propose an FL pipeline and an open-source implementation\footnote{\href{https://github.com/xheilmann/FederatedLearningMultiplicity}{https://github.com/xheilmann/FederatedLearningMultiplicity}}, conduct an empirical study to illustrate the differences among the three Rashomon set definitions in practice, and demonstrate a potential application. \end{itemize} In Table~\ref{tab:symbols} in Appendix~\ref{app:symbols}, we report a list of the symbols used in the paper to increase clarity and readability.